9+ SEO Metrics You Should Be Measuring

 How to measure conversion rate?

-To measure conversion rate, you’ll set up event tracking and specify goals in Google Analytics so the tool can measure and track conversions effectively.
+To measure conversion rate, you’ll set up event tracking and specifiy goals in Google Analytics so the tool can measure and track conversions effectively.
 Monitor it weekly or monthly, depending on your business type and the page’s importance.
 Ecommerce companies monitor even more frequently but may not do so in GA.

 Large revenue-generating websites often have their own custom dashboards that allow them to track and monitor crucial metrics in the best way for them.